15 Spooky Halloween Traditions and Their Origins

-Jack-o-lanterns, which originated in Ireland with turnips instead of pumpkins, are based on a legend about a man name Stingy Jack who repeatedly trapped the Devil and only let him go on the condition that Jack would never go to Hell.
-However, when he died Jack learned that Heaven didn’t really want his soul either after all his devilish dealings, so he was condemned to wander the earth as a ghost for all eternity.
-His old friend, the Devil, gifted Jack a lump of burning coal, which Jack carried around in a carved-out turnip to light his way.
-Locals began carving frightening faces into their own gourds to scare off evil spirits such as Jack of the Lantern.
+Jack-O'-Lanterns, which originated in Ireland using turnips instead of pumpkins, are supposedly based on a legend about a man name Stingy Jack who repeatedly trapped the Devil and only let him go on the condition that Jack would never go to Hell.
+When he died, however, Jack learned that Heaven didn’t really want his soul either, so he was condemned to wander the Earth as a ghost for all eternity.
+The Devil gave Jack a lump of burning coal in a carved-out turnip to light his way.
+Eventually, locals began carving frightening faces into their own gourds to scare off evil spirits.

 Celtic people believed that during the festival Samhain, which marked the transition to the new year at the end of the harvest and beginning of the winter, spirits walked the Earth.
-Later, the introduction of All Souls Day on November 2 by Christian missionaries perpetuated the idea of a mingling between the living and the dead around that time.
+Later, the introduction of All Souls Day on November 2 by Christian missionaries perpetuated the idea of a mingling between the living and the dead around the same time of year.

 With all these ghosts wandering around the Earth during Samhain, the Celts had to get creative to avoid being terrorized by evil spirits.
 To fake out the ghosts, people would don disguises so they would be mistaken for spirits themselves and left alone.

-Everyone can agree that free candy is awesome.
-Beyond that, there’s lots of debate around the origins of trick-or-treating.
-One theory proposes that during Samhain, Celtic people would leave out food to placate the souls and ghosts and spirits traveling the earth that night.
+There is a lot of debate around the origins of trick-or-treating.
+One theory proposes that during Samhain, Celtic people would leave out food to placate the souls and ghosts and spirits traveling the Earth that night.
 Eventually, people began dressing up as these otherworldly beings in exchange for similar offerings of food and drink.

 Some sources argue that our modern trick-or-treating stems from belsnickling, a tradition in German-American communities where children would dress in costume and then call on their neighbors to see if the adults could guess the identities of the disguised guests.
 In one version of the practice, the children were rewarded with food or other treats if no one could identify them.